Manitoba Provincial Road 308

 Provincial Road 308 (PR 308), is a provincial road in Manitoba, Canada.
-It runs from the Trans-Canada Highway near East Braintree to Highway 12 at Sprague near the United States border, traveling through the largely unpopulated boreal forests in the far southeastern region of the province.
+It runs from the Trans-Canada Highway near East Braintree to Highway 12 at Sprague near the United States border, travelling through the largely unpopulated boreal forests in the far southeastern region of the province.
+It also provides access to both Moose Lake Provincial Park and Birch Point Provincial Park.
 The road is unpaved from the Trans-Canada Highway to Moose Lake, the remainder of the road to Sprague is paved.

-PR 308 provides access to Moose Lake Provincial Park and Northwest Angle, an exclave of the U.S. state of Minnesota, via PR 525.
+PR 308 provides access to the Northwest Angle, an exclave of the U.S. state of Minnesota, via PR 525.

+Related route

+Provincial Road 525 (PR 525) is a 10.2 km east-west spur of PR 308 in the Northwest Angle Provincial Forest, providing the only road access in-and-out of the Northwest Angle, an exclave of Minnesota.
+It is entirely a two-lane gravel road, with no settlements or other major intersections along the route.